 Budgeting & Financial Management Courses in Nigeria

 2KO Nigeria's courses in Budgeting & Financial Management will assist you with understanding the process of drawing up and managing financial budgets as well as teach you varied strategies to manage finances.
-2KO Africa is a professional training company, delivering cutting edge programs in the IT space and in selected business applications.
-Our training is offered online, live online and also by instructor led classes.
-2KO Africa's business courses are available world-wide, many of them leading to European Certification, to ensure students have access to the best Budgeting & Financial Management training anywhere in Nigeria, and even the world.
+2KO Africa offers IT consulting, technical IT services and top-of-the-range IT training on multiple platforms.
+Our best-of-breed computer courses are presented as instructor led classes or as online internet-based elearning, to ensure students have access to the best Budgeting & Financial Management training anywhere in Nigeria, and even the world.

 Financial Management (Public Sector) (2 weeks)